 THIS DATE IN HISTORY: Jan.
 27

-1984: Wayne Gretzky extends his NHL-record point streak to 51 straight games when he scores a first-period goal in the Edmonton Oilers' 3-3 tie against the New Jersey Devils at Northlands Coliseum.
+1984: Wayne Gretzky extends his NHL-record point streak to 51 games when he scores a first-period goal in the Edmonton Oilers' 3-3 tie with the New Jersey Devils at Northlands Coliseum.

-1955: Gordie Howe of the Detroit Red Wings is credited with 19 shots on goal against New York Rangers goaltender goalie Gump Worsley, who makes all 19 saves in a 3-3 tie at Olympia Stadium.
+1955: Detroit Red Wings forward Gordie Howe is credited with 19 shots on goal against New York Rangers goalie Gump Worsley, who makes all 19 saves in a 3-3 tie at Olympia Stadium.
 The Red Wings outshoot the Rangers 31-18, meaning that Howe has more shots than an entire team.

-1982: The Los Angeles Kings set an NHL record with their sixth consecutive tie game, 4-4 against the Philadelphia Flyers at the Forum in Inglewood, California.
-The Kings have to rally to get their record-setting tie; they trail 4-2 entering the final minute of the third period but get goals from Marcel Dionne and Mike Murphy to earn a point.
+1982: The Los Angeles Kings set an NHL record by playing their sixth consecutive tie game, 4-4 against the Philadelphia Flyers at the Forum in Inglewood, California.
+The Kings have to rally to earn their record-setting tie; they trail 4-2 entering the final minute of the third period but get goals from Marcel Dionne and Mike Murphy to earn a point.

-1989: Steve Yzerman scores a goal and has two assists in his 50th game of the season, helping the Detroit Red Wings defeat Toronto, 8-1.
+1989: Steve Yzerman scores a goal and has two assists in his 50th game of the season, helping the Red Wings defeat the Maple Leafs, 8-1.
 Yzerman becomes the fourth NHL player to reach 100 points in 50 games or fewer.
 He joins Gretzky, Mario Lemieux and Bernie Nicholls.

-2008: The Eastern Conference blows a 5-1 lead but scores two late goals to defeat the Western Conference 8-7 at the NHL All-Star Game in Atlanta.
-MVP Eric Staal of the Carolina Hurricanes ties the game with 7:25 remaining in the third period, then assists on Marc Savard's game-winner with 21 seconds remaining.
+2008: The Eastern Conference can't hold a 5-1 lead but scores two late goals to defeat the Western Conference 8-7 at the NHL All-Star Game in Atlanta.
+MVP Eric Staal of the Carolina Hurricanes ties the game with 7:25 remaining in the third period, then assists on Marc Savard's game-winner with 21 seconds left.